seanjmcm/VDetect/writeup_SMcM.md

 I then implemented a series of scaled sub sampling window searchs in code section five of `trafficDetect.ipynb` as suggested here : https://discussions.udacity.com/t/prediction-excellent-but-actual-result-poor/381167/2 and instead of overlap implemented cell stepping

-Using a range, I added values obtained at scale values of .75, 1, 1.25, 1.5 & 1.75.
+The following scale values of .75, 1, 1.25, 1.5 & 1.75 were used with a static window size of fulling horizontal width stating a height from the origin of 450 pixels and finishing at 700pixels from the origin .
 Excluding false flags (of which there are a lot), this seems to identify most of the vehicles as shown below

 ![alt text][image3]